clj-commons/manifold/docs/deferred.md

 :bar
 ```

+### `future` vs `defer`

+Clojure's futures can be treated as deferreds, as can Clojure's promises.
+However, since both of these abstractions using a blocking dereference, in order for Manifold to treat it as an asynchronous deferred value it must allocate a thread.

+Wherever possible, use `manifold.deferred/deferred` instead of `promise`, and `manifold.deferred/defer` instead of `future`.
+They will behave identically to their Clojure counterparts (`deliver` can be used on a Manifold deferred, for instance), but allow for callbacks to be registered, so no threads are required.

 ### let-flow

 Let's say that we have two services which provide us numbers, and want to get their sum.
 By using `zip` and `chain` together, this is relatively straightforward: